Tag

 Initial version: It was released on Oct.
 12, 2011

-Apple responded to the growing trend of wirelessness, and cloud computing, in iOS 5, by introducing essential new features and .
+Apple responded to the growing trend of wirelessness, and cloud computing, in iOS 5, by introducing essential new features and platforms.
 Among those was iCloud, the ability to activate an iPhone wirelessly (previously it had required a connection to a computer), and syncing with iTunes via Wi-Fi.

 More features that are now central to the iOS experience debuted here, including iMessage and Notification Center.